 During my many years of camping in Belgium I’ve used different sources to find the best campsites.
 In recent years however Google Maps has proven to be the easiest resource for finding campsites on specific destinations.

+Many Belgian campgrounds offer activities and amenities for kids, including playgrounds, swimming pools.
 ASCI – Eurocampings is a great source to find quality camping grounds throughout Europe, with 141 ASCI checked campsites in Belgium.
-These are usual family-campings aimed at longer stays.

 In many Belgian cities it’s prohibited to spend the night in your vehicle on public roads.
 However designated motorhomeparkings, or ‘camperplaatsen’ in dutch, are widely available across the country.
 They often come with the needed facilities such as water and electricity, however emptying your toilet is in most cases free of charge.
 Prices to spend the night range from free up to 25€ / night depending on the location.